Bisimilarity in fresh-register automata: Bisimilarity problems complete for EXPTIME

-\paragraph{Decoding the tape} The decoding of the tape is split into two cases, depending on whether the head of the machine being simulated is over an endmarker or not.
-If $k \in \{1,|w|+1\}$ then the head is over an endmarker, and the contents of cell $k$ is completely determined by $k$.
-Hence, in such cases we use transitions of shape:
+\paragraph{I.~$\delta(q,a)=\{(q',b,z)\}$} In this case, it suffices to decode the tape content, update it, and move to the next state.
+For reasons of uniformity, we will always employ two transitions at this step.
+The decoding and updating of the tape is split into two cases, depending on whether the head of the machine being simulated is over an endmarker or not.
+If $k \in \{0,|w|+1\}$ then the head is over an endmarker, and the content of cell $k$ is completely determined by $k$, and not updated.
+Hence, in such cases we use transitions of the shape